YSW0630/suckless_crawler/README.md

 ## The reason I make this crawler

-I used dwm 6.4 with lots of patches without git then, but when 6.5 version released, I need to download it and re-patched all again.
+I used dwm 6.4 with lots of patches without git, but when 6.5 version released, I need to download it and re-patched all again.

 ## The reason I'm still using this crawler